dfg83/swgemu-docker2/README.md

 pass: admin
 ```

+### Logging into the Server
+Change in Database -> galaxy Table the name and ip address from local to real one

 This user account is setup by the [admin_account.sql](sql/02-admin_account.sql) and will have full admin privileges.
 Additional user accounts can be setup simply by logging in with a new user/pass combination.
 These accounts will not have full admin rights.